Hendy/umbraco-look/README.md

 	public NodeType NodeType { get; }

 	/// <summary>
-	/// The name of the Examine indexer into which this item is being indexed
+	/// The name of the Examine indexer into which this node is being indexed
 	/// </summary>
 	public string IndexerName { get; }
 }